-CV Designation Range INC-step Defau It Description with mech. transmission engine brake. shifting up.
-See sound projects (i.e. VT 61) #366 Maximum turbo sound volume for DIESEL engines 0 - 255 48 #367 Turbo rpm dependency on speed for DIESEL engines 0 - 255 150 Turbo playback frequency depending on engine speed. #368 Turbo rpm dependency on acceleration for DIESEL engines 0 - 255 100 Playback frequency depends on the difference of set speed to actual speed (= acceleration). #369 Minimum load for turbo for DIESEL engines 0 - 255 30 Audibility threshold for turbochargers; the load is derived from CV #367 and 368. #370 Frequency increase of turbo for DIESEL engines 0 - 255 25 Speed of frequency increase of the turbocharger. #371 Frequency decrease of turbo for DIESEL engines 0 - 255 15 Speed of frequency decrease of the turbocharger. #289 Thyristor control Stepping effect ELECTRIC engines 0 - 255 The pitch of the thyristor sound of many engines (typical example: Taurus) should not ascend evenly but rather in steps (scale). = 1 - 255: ascending scale according to the corresponding speed step interval. #290 Thyristor control Sound pitch for ELECTRIC engines 0 - 100 Sound pitch for speed defined in CV #292. = 0: no change, pitch remains the same as at standstill. = 1- 99: corresponding change in pitch = 100: pitch doubles already at "medium speed". #291 Thyristor control Sound pitch at maximum speed for ELECTRIC engines 0 - 100 Percentage of the thyristor pitch increase at maximum speed compared to standstill. = 0: no change, pitch remains the same as at standstill. = 1- 99: corresponding change in pitch = 100: pitch doubles at "maximum speed". #292 Thyristor control Speed step for pitch increase 0 - 255 Internal speed step where the pitch is according to CV #290.
-The CV's #290 - 292 form a three-point
+CV Designation Range INC-step De- fault Description with mechanical transmission.
+See sound projects (i.e. VT 61) #365 Upshift rpm for DIESEL engines with mech. transmis- sion.
+0 This special CV applies only to diesel-mechanical engines and defines the highest rpm before shift- ing up.
+See sound projects (i.e. VT 61) #366 Maximum turbo sound volume for DIESEL engines 0 - 255 48 #367 Turbo rpm depend- ency on speed for DIESEL engines 0 - 255 150 Turbo playback frequency depending on engine speed. #368 Turbo rpm depend- ency on acceleration for DIESEL engines 0 - 255 100 Playback frequency depends on the difference of set speed to actual speed (= acceleration). #369 Minimum load for turbo for DIESEL engines 0 - 255 30 Audibility threshold for turbochargers; the load is derived from CV #367 and 368. #370 Frequency increase of turbo for DIESEL engines 0 - 255 25 Speed of frequency-increase of the turbocharger #371 Frequency decrease of turbo for DIESEL engines 0 - 255 15 Speed of frequency-decrease of the turbocharge #289 Thyristor control Stepping effect 0 - 255 The pitch of the thyristor sound of many engines (typical example: Taurus) should not ascend evenly but rather in steps (scale).
+ELECTRIC engines 0 200 = 1: no stepping effect, continuous ascend &gt; 1: ascending scale according to the corresponding speed step interval. #290 Thyristor sound, "slow" pitch increase for ELECTRIC engines 0 - 255 Sound pitch for speed defined in CV #292. #291 Thyristor sound, maximum pitch for ELECTRIC engines 0 - 255 Sound pitch at top speed. #292 Thyristor low speed for 0 - 255 Speed for sound pitch per CV #290.

-CV Designation Range INC-step Defau It Description for ELECTRIC engines characteristic curve for the pitch of the thyristor control sound, starting at standstill, where the original sample is always played back. #293 Thyristor control Volume at steady speed for ELECTRIC engines 0 - 255 Thyristor sound volume at steady speed (no acceleration or deceleration in process). #294 Thyristor control Volume during acceleration for ELECTRIC engines 0 - 255 Volume during accelerations; the value in CV #294 should be larger than in CV #293 to be useful (so that the volume increases when the engine accelerates). #295 Thyristor control Volume during deceleration Motor sound of ELECTRIC engines 0 - 255 10 50 Volume during heavier decelerations (braking); the value in CV #295 may be higher or lower than in CV #293, depending on whether the thyristors are stressed during power feedback to the net (which increases the volume) or not (which decreases the volume). #357 Thyristor control Lowering the volume at higher speeds for ELECTRIC engines 0 - 255 0 Internal speed step at which the thyristor sound volume should be reduced. #358 Thyristor control Volume reduction curve at higher speeds for ELECTRIC engines 0 - 255 0 Defines a curve as to how the thyristor sound should be lowered at the speed step in CV #357. = 0: no reduction. = 10: reduced by about 3% per speed step. = 255: aborts the sound when the speed step defined in CV #357 is reached. #362 Thyristor control Switchover threshold for second thyristor sound for ELECTRIC engines 0 - 255 0 Defines a speed step at which a second thyristor sound for higher speeds is played back; this was introduced for the sound project "ICN" (Roco OEM sound) = $\underline{0}$: no second thyristor sound. #296 Electric motor sound, amximum volume for ELECTRIC engines 0 -255 0 Maximum volume of motor sound. #297 Electric motor sound, when sound 0 -255 0 Internal speed step at which the motor sound becomes audible.
+CV Designation Range INC-step De- fault Description ELECTRIC engines #293 Thyristor control, Volume at steady speed for ELECTRIC engines 0 - 255 Thyristor sound volume at steady speed (no ac- celeration or deceleration in progress). #294 Thyristor control, Volume during acceleration for ELECTRIC engines 0 - 255 Volume during accelerations #295 Thyristor control, Volume during deceleration for ELECTRIC engines 0 - 255 Volume during heavier decelerations (braking) #357 Thyristor control, Lowering the volume at higher speeds for ELECTRIC engines 0 - 255 Internal speed step at which the thyristor sound volume should be reduced.
+The volume stays at this reduced level while braking.
+By changing CV #158 Bit 6 = 1, the volume will be raised while braking. #358 Thyristor control, Volume reduction curve at higher speeds for ELECTRIC engines 0 - 255 Defines a curve as to how the thyristor sound should be lowered at the speed step defined in CV #357. = 0: no reduction. = 10: reduced by about 3% per speed step. = 255: aborts the sound when the speed step defined in CV #357 is reached. #362 Thyristor control Switchover threshold for second thyristor sound for ELECTRIC engines 0 - 255 0 Defines a speed step at which a second thyristor sound for higher speeds is played back; this was introduced for the sound project "ICN" (Roco OEM sound) = 0 : no second thyristor sound. #394 ZIMO Config.
+4 Bit 7 0 Thyristor sound starts playing before start-up #296 Electric motor sound volume for ELECTRIC engines 0 -255 0 Motor sound volume. #297 Electric motor, 0 -255 0 Internal speed step at which the motor sound be-